draperunner/wcg-api/README.md

 # WCG API
-A JSON interface for (some of) the World Community Grid's public statistics.
+A RESTful JSON interface for (some of) the World Community Grid's public statistics.

 ### Setup
 ```bash